U.S., EU to expel more than 100 Russian diplomats over UK nerve attack

 “Punishing diplomats is not a direct threat to Putin’s power or money.
 Further, our previous efforts to kick out diplomats has done little to change Kremlin behavior,” said former CIA officer John Sipher, who served in Moscow and ran the agency’s Russia operations.

-The U.N. mission in New York was also a center for Russian financial spying and recruiting, the officials said.

-“The last time that the United States expelled so many Russian spies was when the Reagan administration ordered 55 Soviet diplomats out of the country in 1986,” said Angela Stent, director of the Center for Eurasian, Russian and East European Studies at Georgetown University.

-The U.S. officials said the scale of the expulsions was based not only on the expansion of Russian espionage in the United States, but also on its increasing focus on critical infrastructure targets such as electrical grids, financial networks, transportation and healthcare.
+U.S. officials said the scale of the expulsions was based not only on the expansion of Russian espionage in the United States, but also on its increasing focus on critical infrastructure targets such as electrical grids, financial networks, transportation and healthcare.

-Trump has been criticized in the United States for doing too little to punish Russia for the election meddling and other actions, and U.S. Special Counsel Robert Mueller is looking into whether Trump’s campaign colluded with the Russians, an allegation the president denies.
-Moscow denies interference in the campaign.
+Trump has been criticized in the United States for doing too little to punish Russia for the election meddling and other actions.
+U.S. Special Counsel Robert Mueller is looking into whether Trump’s campaign colluded with the Russians, which he denies.
+Moscow also denies interference in the campaign.

 Skripal’s poisoning, which Britain said employed the Soviet-era military-grade nerve agent Novichok, is the first known offensive use of a nerve toxin in Europe since World War Two.

+The Foreign Ministry said “powerful forces” in the United States and Britain were behind the attack, RIA Novosti agency reported.

 European Council President Donald Tusk said further measures could be taken in the coming weeks and months.
-Mexico said it reserved the right to expel diplomats.
+Russia said it would respond in kind.

 “The response will be symmetrical.
-We will work on it in the coming days and will respond to every country in turn,” the RIA news agency cited an unnamed Foreign Ministry source as saying.
+We will work on it in the coming days and will respond to every country in turn,” the RIA news agency cited an unidentified Foreign Ministry source as saying.

-Russia’s Foreign Ministry said “powerful forces” in the United States and Britain were behind a nerve agent attack, RIA Novosti agency reported.

 The Kremlin has accused Britain of whipping up an anti-Russia campaign and has sought to cast doubt on the British analysis that Moscow was responsible.
 Russia has already ordered 23 British diplomats out of the country after Britain expelled 23 Russian diplomats.

-Russian Foreign Ministry spokeswoman Maria Zakharova suggested in a post on Facebook that the EU’s expression of support for Britain was misguided given that it would be leaving the bloc next year.

-Reporting by Michael Holden and Elizabeth Piper in London, John Irish in Paris, Gabrielle Tetrault-Farber, Vladimir Soldatkin and Christian Lowe in Moscow, Alissa de Carbonnel in Bulgaria, David Ljunggren in Ottawa, Johan Sennero in Stockholm, David Mardiste in Tallinn; Roberta Rampton, John Walcott, Warren Strobel, Patricia Zengerle, Matt Spetalnick and Mark Hosenball in Washington; Michelle Nichols at the United Nations; Writing by Guy Falconbridge and Yara Bayoumy; Editing by Kevin Liffey, Frances Kerry; and Grant McCool
+Reporting by Michael Holden and Elizabeth Piper in LONDON, John Irish in PARIS, Gabrielle Tetrault-Farber, Vladimir Soldatkin and Christian Lowe in MOSCOW, Alissa de Carbonnel in BULGARIA, David Ljunggren in OTTAWA, Johan Sennero in STOCKHOLM, David Mardiste in TALLINN, Roberta Rampton, John Walcott, Warren Strobel, Patricia Zengerle, Matt Spetalnick and Mark Hosenball in WASHINGTON, Michelle Nichols at the UNITED NATIONS, and Jane Wardell in SYDNEY; Writing by Guy Falconbridge and Yara Bayoumy; Editing by Kevin Liffey, Frances Kerry, Grant McCool and Paul Tait